helenclx/helenclx/README.md

 ---

-## My Gitea Instance
+## My Repositories on Other Git Hosts

-I am also hosting and running [my own Gitea instance](https://git.helenchong.dev/).
+I host [my own Gitea instance](https://git.helenchong.dev/).
 You can check out [my profile on my Gitea instance](https://git.helenchong.dev/helenchong).

+Repositories of my personal repositories are also pushed to Codeberg.
+You can check out [my Codeberg profile](https://codeberg.org/helenchong).

 ---